Skip to main content

 The rest api: POST /workflows can be used to create a document workflow

-Create Ruleset
+Step 4: Create a Ruleset

 Using the RulesetsApi, create a ruleset that will hold both of our rules.